NKS8/Matplotlib_challenge/README.md

         a.
 Infubinol and Ceftamin are at the end of the timepoint had the higher tumor volumes . compare to  Capomulin and Ramicane.
 3. Weight of the mouse and Tumor volume has positive strong corelations since rvalue >= 0.7.
-   Also, from scatter plot linear regression line fitting shows taht slope of the equation is postive.
+   Also, from scatter plot linear regression line fitting shows that slope is positive as weight increases tumor volume increases as well.